 TVA established its initial Climate Adaptation Statement in 2011, following the release of Executive Order (E.O.)
 13514, Federal Leadership in Environmental, Energy and Economic Performance.
 The Statement was updated to its current version in 2014, following the release of EO 13693, Planning for Federal Sustainability in the Next Decade in 2013.
+On May 17, 2018 EO 13834, Executive Order on Efficient Federal Operations.
+TVA continues to maintain its Adaptation and Resiliency Plan consistent with EO 13834 as well as its ongoing voluntary participation in the DOE Energy Sector Climate Resiliency Partnership.

-This updated 2016 Adaptation Plan describes TVA's activities to evaluate the most significant climate change related risks to, and vulnerabilities in, Agency operations and missions in both the short and long term, and outlines actions that TVA is taking to manage these risks and vulnerabilities.
-It describes the climate adaptation programs, policies, processes and plans that TVA already has in place, as well as information about our progress on additional projects that help manage climate risks and build resilience in the short and long term.
+TVA is exposed to a wide range of high impact events.
+This updated 2018 Adaptation Plan describes TVA's activities to evaluate the most significant climate change related risks to, and vulnerabilities in, Agency operations and missions in both the short and long term, and outlines actions that TVA is taking to manage these risks and vulnerabilities.
+It describes the climate adaptation and resiliency programs, policies, processes and plans that TVA already has in place, as well as information about our progress on additional projects that help manage climate risks and build resilience in the short and long term.